CourseMaker/gatsby-theme-coursemaker/README.md

 # gatsby-theme-coursemaker
 Make Online Courses

+## Theme Status: Alpha
+The theme is in alpha, and is subject to significant, breaking changes.

 ## 🗝 Elevator Pitch
 This Gatsby theme allows you to create a fully-featured, commercial online course website **for free**.
 Key features:
 - Easily create courses and lectures using tools you love (git, markdown)
 - Sales pages out of the box, with easy configuration options
-- Gated content (via integration with Auth0's free plan)
+- Gated content (via integration with Auth0's free plan and YouTube private videos)
 - Payments (via integration with Stripe Checkout)
 - Hosting (via Netlify, AWS or many other options)
 - Responsive design (looks good on mobile + tablets for your students)